top of page

 Whenever I use my hands to create something, whether it is a work of art or a plate of freshly made pasta, I am always investigating the deeper nature of us as human beings and the mystery of life.

-When I don’t use my mind to deal with what is required at this very moment, the mind (thoughts) mostly travels between the past (memories, regrets, judgments, etc.) and the future (speculation, risk analysis, planning, etc.)
+How do these three parts work together?
+When You are not using your mind to deal with what is needed at that moment, the mind (thoughts) usually travels between the past (memories, regrets, judgments, etc.) and the future (speculation, risk analysis, planning, etc.)

 Consciously bring attention to the body from within and notice if you can feel your body from within.